Raising Prices Substantially Increases Your Profits

 Follow these effective value awareness strategies.

-A computer systems analyst improves the cash flow for franchise gym owners.
-A recent client of hers saved $1 million because of her service.
+A bookkeeper improves the cash flow for franchise gym owners.
+A recent client of hers saved $1 million because of her advisory service.
 This significant savings was simply with current gym members and didn’t account for the new memberships.
-Her client happily payed her 10% of their savings.
-Her earnings would have been a fraction of that if she based her rates on costs and time.
+This client happily payed her 10% of their savings.
+The bookkeepers earnings would have been a fraction of that if she based her rates on costs and time.

 Recognize the critical problem your service solves.
-Then during your initial consultation ask specific questions about time saved and money earned.
-That’s part of a value conversation.
-Then price your services accordingly.
+When you meet during your initial consultation, ask specific questions about time saved and money earned.
+I teach my clients to have a value conversation instead of the traditional consultation.
+Your viewed as an advisor rather than a technician.
+With this approach, you can then value price your services accordingly.

 2. Schedule.
 You devoted years to honing your skills and developing your expertise.
 You deserve to set boundaries around your time.
 Define how your clients connect with you.
 Create packages where your higher level clients have more access to you.
 They enjoy faster responses than clients in lower level packages.